 MGIB Enrollment Verification

-All students who are receiving benefits under Chapter 30 (Montgomery GI Bill), Chapter 1606 (Selected Reserve) and Chapter 1607 (REAP) MUST verify his/her enrollment monthly to receive or to continue to receive payments.
+All students who are receiving benefits under Chapter 30 (Montgomery GI Bill®), Chapter 1606 (Selected Reserve) and Chapter 1607 (REAP) MUST verify his/her enrollment monthly to receive or to continue to receive payments.
 Chapter 35 dependents also must certify monthly if you are matriculated in a certificate program.
 This cannot be done sooner than the last calendar day of each month.
 You may do this in one of two ways: Use the Web Automated Verification of Enrollment WAVE (if you prefer, you may use the telephone automated system: 1-877-823-2378, and follow the prompts).
-Please note: The Internet is the recommended method.
+Please note: Online is the recommended method.
 The automated systems replace the mail-in student certification of enrollment used in the past.

 Academic credit for training completed while in service is reviewed by the Registrar’s Office in conjunction with the Deans.
 If you wish to have your military record reviewed please submit an official Joint Services Transcript (JST) to admissions when applying to SUNY Schenectady.
 As of March 1, 2013 AARTS (Army Transcript), SMART (Navy Transcript) and Coast Guard Institution Transcript have moved to the Joint Services Transcript.
 The JST is a uniform transcript of all military training and experience for service members of all branches, except the Air Force, which has its own, regionally accredited transcript.
 This new electronic transcript service includes Officer and Warrant Officer training, joint military training conducted by other services, and DANTES funded test scores.